ethHong/Appstore_rating_collection/README.md

 # Usage
 * Please update your chrome webdriver with your chrome version: https://chromedriver.chromium.org/downloads
-* Suggest using pipenv or conda virtual environment
 * Default duration for scrolling (to load more reviews) is set as 100 seconds.
 You can change the duration of data collection as you want